Agriculture in Syria: Irrigation

 A variety of complex, interrelated problems frustrated realization of targeted irrigation goals.
 Technical problems with gypsum subsoil, which caused irrigation canals to collapse, proved more troublesome than at first anticipated.
 Large cost overruns on some of the irrigation projects made them much more expensive than planned and created difficulties in financing additional projects.
 Moreover, these large irrigation projects required several years before returns on the investments began.
 There was also doubt about whether farmers could be attracted back from urban areas or enticed from more crowded agricultural areas to the sparsely populated Euphrates Valley.
 Another complication is that the Euphrates flow is insufficient for the irrigation needs of the three countries—Turkey, Iraq, and Syria that share the river.
 In 1962, talks on allotment of Euphrates water began and continued sporadically throughout the 1970s and early 1980s, but acrimonious relations between Syria and Iraq hampered final agreements.
-In fact, in 1978 when Syria began filling Lake Assad and water to Iraq was greatly reduced, the two countries almost went to war.
-In addition, Turkey's use of Euphrates' waters for its Keban Dam assures that water levels in Lake Assad will remain low.
+In fact, in 1978 when Syria began filling Euphrates Lake and water to Iraq was greatly reduced, the two countries almost went to war.
+In addition, Turkey's use of Euphrates' waters for its Keban Dam assures that water levels in Euphrates Lake will remain low.
 This problem will undoubtedly continue into the 1990s, when Turkey completes construction of the Atatürk Dam.

 By 1987, numerous Euphrates irrigation projects and additional irrigation projects throughout the country were proceeding, but what had been accomplished was not clear.
 Projects initiated in the 1980s included irrigation of 21,000 hectares in the Raqqa area pilot project, 27,000 hectares reclaimed in the Euphrates middle-stage project, and about half of a 21,000-hectare plot reclaimed with Soviet assistance in the Maskanah region.
 There were also major irrigation schemes involving 130,000 hectares in the Maskanah, Ghab valley, and Aleppo Plains project.
 In addition, Syria completed a small regulatory dam with three seventy-megawatt turbines approximately twenty- five kilometers downstream from Tabaqah.
-In the mid-1980s, work continued on the Baath Dam, located twenty-seven kilometers from the Euphrates dam, and the Tishrin Dam on the Kabir ash Shamali River near Latakia evolved from the planning to implementation stage.
+In the mid-1980s, work continued on the Mansoura Dam, located twenty-seven kilometers from the Euphrates dam, and the Tishrin Dam on the Kabir ash Shamali River near Latakia evolved from the planning to implementation stage.
 The government also planned to construct as many as three dams on the Khabur River in northeast Syria and more effectively use the waters of the Yarmuk River in southwest Syria.
 Foreign contractors carried out most of these major development projects.
 The Soviets and Romanians were particularly active in irrigation schemes as part of their economic aid programs.
 French, British, Italian, and Japanese firms, the World Bank, and Saudi Arabian and Kuwaiti development assistance funds were deeply involved in financing and implementing these projects.